gao-yunhao/SWIFT/doc/RTD/source/SubgridModels/GEAR/index.rst

     thermal_time_myr: 5                          # (optional) Time (in Myr) for adiabatic cooling after a feedback event.
     self_shielding_method: -1                    # (optional) Grackle (1->3 for Grackle's ones, 0 for none and -1 for GEAR)
     self_shielding_threshold_atom_per_cm3: 0.007 # Required only with GEAR's self shielding.
 Density threshold of the self shielding
-    maximal_density:         1e4                 # Maximal density (in atoms/cm^3) for cooling.
+    maximal_density_Hpcm3:         1e4                 # Maximal density (in atoms/cm^3) for cooling.
 Higher densities are floored to this value to ensure grackle works properly when interpolating beyond the cloudy_table maximal density.
 A value < 0 deactivates this parameter.
     HydrogenFractionByMass : 1.                  # Hydrogen fraction by mass (default is 0.76)
     use_radiative_transfer : 1                   # Arrays of ionization and heating rates are provided
     RT_heating_rate_cgs    : 0                   # heating         rate in units of / nHI_cgs